stfc/xrootd-testing-framework/docs/example_3_tpctest_copy_test.md

+# Example 3 – TPCTest: Copy Test

 ## TPCopy Test Setup:
 This test setup transfers a file from site A to site B, and then back.
-Then, the checksums of both files are obtained. \
+Then, the checksums of both files are obtained.
 > **NOTE:** The TPCTest object will automatically transfer a local file to site A when using ```action='copy'```
->

 First, setup the ```pytest_generate_tests``` function:
 ~~~
 def pytest_generate_tests(metafunc):